 Even if you think you're a stellar driver, driving school comes with many benefits.
 Not only can you build up some confidence, but you'll also feel more comfortable behind the wheel.
-The good news is that you can enroll in driving school at any point from the age of 16 (with a G1 license) until you get your G license.
+The good news is that you can enroll in driving school at any point from the age of 16 (with a G1 licence) until you get your G licence.
 Some other benefits of attending driving school include:

 The best part is that each driving school must be approved by the Government of Ontario.
 With the backing of the government, you know that you're going to get quality instruction no matter which school you choose to attend.

-After all the multiple-choice questions, several driving tests, and waiting months to get your G license, you've finally done it.
+After all the multiple-choice questions, several driving tests, and waiting months to get your G licence, you've finally done it.
 Now's the time to reward yourself with a dependable car that exudes the confidence you now have.

 That's where Clutch comes in.
 With a huge inventory of SUVs, trucks, hybrids, and more, we have the vehicle that matches your newfound sense of freedom.
 So don't just get a driver's licence to put in your wallet.
 Use it to explore everywhere from the city streets to the country's majestic national parks.
 Paired with a car from Clutch, nothing can stop you now.